DavidAmunga/DavidAmunga/README.md

 ### Hi there I'm David 👋

-Currently building neat Audience Engagement Interfaces at [Echo Mobile](https://echomobile.io)
+Software Engineer building necessary stuff in the internet.
+Previously building frontend at [Echo Mobile](https://echomobile.io)

 For more information about me check out here [davidamunga.com](https://davidamunga.com)